RunwuShi/GridRIRDataset/README.md

 # Real Grid RIR Dataset
-This dataset contains real collected room impluse response (RIR) from a meeting room.
+This dataset contains real collected room impulse response (RIR) from a meeting room.
 The dataset is a location-specific RIR dataset where microphones are static and sound sources are distributed on a grid on the room floor.
 The RIR is collected using sine sweep method and is collected using an eight-channel microphone.

 This dataset has three subdatasets: